 The Center played a role statewide and nationally helping to found: The Consortium for Utah Women in Higher Education; The Utah Math Science Network; The National Women's Studies Association; HERS/WEST, a professional development and networking organization for women in the Rocky Mountain West.

 Today, the WRC continues its tradition of leadership on women's issues.
-We are engaged in Social Justice Work to help end racism, sexism, homophobia and all other biases that may lead to violence, intimidation and threat on our campus.
+We are engaged in social justice work to help end racism, sexism, homophobia and all other biases that may lead to violence, intimidation and threat on our campus.
+We work extensively to support student victim-survivors of interpersonal violence.